Seikilos/FAQs/CPP/Readme.md

 `bm /a *!MapViewOfFile*` sets breakpoints on all variants in **ALL** modules.
 Allows to find same names in different modules aswell

+For all `b*` commands it is possible to append dbg command, like `bm /a *!MapViewOfFile* "k"` setting breakpoint on all found locations and executes command `k` on hit.

 **Important**: When watching the callstacks in WinDBG callstack window, click on **MORE**, you might miss relevant parts otherwise.
 Alternatively use explicit k command (works on explicit breakpoints only :/):
 `bp kernel32!MapViewOfFile "k"`